 - Raffles

-- Lotteries
+- Lotteries (Gambling of any kind)

 - Door-to-door sales

 - Fundraising for personal gain

 - The use of coercive acts that might intimidate those persons whose support is sought

 Fundraising events involving solicitation are required to complete and submit a ROOE form two (2) weeks prior to the scheduled activity.
 Solicitation is defined as the sale or offer for sale of any goods or services, whether for immediate or future delivery, and the receipt of, or request for, a contribution.